Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools

 VPN servers are equipped with many privacy-specific features.
 For instance, the best VPNs will have bare metal servers for no data logging.
 The end-to-end encryption deployed already makes decoding the information impossible.
 The information isn’t shared with any others.

-Best VPNs adhere to a strong no-logging policy.
-Some even go through 3rdparty audits to validate their no-log policy.
-With all these things, it’s easy to conclude that your personal, professional, and financial information is safe with a VPN.
+The best VPNs adhere to a robust no-logging policy.
+Some even undergo third-party audits to validate their no-log policy.
+Given these factors, it’s easy to conclude that your personal, professional, and financial information is safe with a VPN.

 • Server Network

-Paying attention to server networks is important as a higher number of servers ensures more functionalities.
+Paying attention to server networks is essential as a higher number of servers ensures more functionalities.
 Proxies do have a vast server network, but they fail to match the server network that established VPNs offer.
-With some of the best options, like ExpressVPN and NordVPN, you have access to over 5,000 servers.
+With some of the best options, like ExpressVPN and NordVPN, you can access over 5,000 servers.

-The part is VPN providers cover the entire world strategically so that people across the globe will be able to have easy connectivity.
-It is not the case with proxies, as their server allocation could be too vague.
+The part is VPN providers cover the entire world strategically so that people across the globe can have easy connectivity.
+This is not the case with proxies, as their server allocation could be too vague.

-You can be physically present in the UK and have a digital location anywhere in the world.
-You could be virtually in the US, Canada, Australia (VPN for Australia), or Singapore by simply selecting the server from the extensive server network and connecting to it.
+You can be physically present in the UK (VPN UK) and have a digital location anywhere.
+By simply selecting a server from the extensive server network and connecting to it, you could be virtually in the US, Canada (VPN Canada), Australia (VPN Australia), or Singapore.
 That’s it.
 The job is complete.

 • Device compatibility

-If you want to make the most of the VPN or proxy subscription, the tool you’ve picked up must be compatible with most kinds of devices.
-Sadly, the proxy has very limited compatibility.
+If you want to make the most of your VPN or proxy subscription, the tool you’ve picked up must be compatible with most devices.
+Sadly, proxies have very limited compatibility.
 Very few offer app support.
-Most of them are web proxies and are compatible with browsers or PCs only.
+Most are web proxies and are compatible with browsers or PCs only.
 Hence, you become restricted.

-It’s hard to VPN when it comes to device compatibility.
+It’s a bit harder to VPN when it comes to device compatibility.
 With the right choice, you can enjoy VPN support on all sorts of devices.
-Whether it’s a router or mobile phone, you will be able to have a dedicated app or solution for all kinds of device types.
+Whether it’s a router or mobile phone, you can have a dedicated app or solution for all kinds of device types.
 That is what makes VPN gain an incomparable edge over proxy.

 Talking about device compatibility:

-The proxy does the light traffic filtration.
-Hence, the speed drop will be manageable.
+The proxy does light traffic filtration, so the speed drop will be manageable.
 VPN does heavy filtering to improve security.
 Some leading VPNs even use double VPNs that involve dual traffic filtration to maintain 100% anonymity.
-All these added security features will certainly hamper the traffic speed.
+All these added security features will undoubtedly hamper the traffic speed.

 So, if speed is concerned, a proxy might win the race.